 A Word document can be downloaded from the About Us section of the Epilepsy Action website

-Action for Hearing Loss provides guidelines for writing a complaint letter if you have experienced poor service or other forms of discrimination.
+Action on Hearing Loss provides guidelines for writing a complaint letter if you have experienced poor service or other forms of discrimination.

-Details can be found in the Rights and Benefits section of the Action for Hearing Loss website
+Details can be found in the Rights and Benefits section of the Action on Hearing Loss website

 Health and Social Care Law

 The solicitors Irwin Mitchell have produced a number of template letters and guidance information that can be downloaded from their website

 - Challenging a refusal to assess your disabled child for specialist services